drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 </div>

 <p>
 As we continue to embrace AI tools in programming, there are many questions that we must consider.
 For example, how will this impact the way we work?
 Will it change the nature of frontend development?
 What are the implications of this for businesses, developers, and end-users?
-How does the job of a frontend developmer transform through AI?
+How does the job of a frontend developer transform through AI?
 These are some of the critical questions that we'll explore as we delve into the future of frontend development with AI.
 </p>

 ## The Sigmoid Curve of AI

 In his video titled ["I tried using AI.
 It scared me."](https://www.youtube.com/watch?v=jPhJbKBuNnA), Tom Scott offers his perspective on the potential impact of AI in the coming years.
 He suggests that we may be at the beginning of a sigmoid curve for AI, which could disrupt industries similarly to how Napster disrupted the music industry in the early 2000s.
 It made the CD obsolete and made way for music streaming as we know it today.
 The disruption of AI has the potential to significantly alter the way we work, live, and interact with technology.
-Maybe it even will make parts of engineering onsolete.
+Maybe it even will make parts of engineering obsolete.

 As AI tools become more prevalent, we can expect to see a greater level of automation in engineering.
 This will include automating tasks such as page creation, component development, and much more.
 However, it's essential to note that the role of each individual working in the field of engineering will be to act as the gatekeeper of the output of these tools.
 Engineers will be responsible for utilizing and leveraging these tools to their fullest potential.